YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 Any new live streams of your chosen game should appear in your discord channel.
 All last found streams will also be listed on the games sheet.
 (Pick a popular game to test!
 Clear the stream list in the sheet to retest discord messages)
-If any of this fails without an external error (twitch/discord/google services not responding)
-double check all your previous steps.
+If any of this fails, double check your previous steps.

 ## STEP 4 Automate with a trigger
 In the left sidebar of your apps script, go to the alarm clock icon to open the Triggers.